 Something similar to consider is a 'prebiotic' which is a natural source of fibre also thought to help with the problem of bloating.
 Prebiotics are substances that encourage friendly bacteria to thrive, so a combination of the two can be extra effective.
 Probiotics and prebiotics also have the added benefits of supporting your immune system to make it more effective in tackling bacterial infection, and increasing its ability to fight infections.

 I am a fan of the brand OptiBac Probiotics.
 I'm sure you've noticed that OptiBac sponsors this site, but I want to reassure you that I would recommend them nevertheless!
 The particular strains that they use are well researched, the products come in powdered sachets or capsules with no unnecessary additives, and most noteworthy, they have excellent reviews from customers.
 (These have been collected by a separate company as proof of each reviewer's identity.
 Find out more about their review policy here).
 Also, take a look at these posts from bloggers who have tried them out: Gluten free cup of tea, blogger Julie, beauty blogger Aimee.
 Probiotics are their area of expertise, you can find more about the company here.
 So yes, you can see that I am a big fan!

 You can find both probiotics (including Lactobacillus acidophilus Rosell-52 or Lactobacillus casei Rosell-215) and prebiotics in 'One week flat' by OptiBac Probiotics.
-I would ideally recommend taking the 7 day course of 'One week flat' can either be taken for a week or ongoing and especially targets bloating.
+'One week flat' can either be taken for a week or ongoing and especially targets bloating.